9 Notable Jobs You Can Get with a Business Degree

 You aren’t the first—and certainly won’t be the last—person to consider earning a business degree.
 It’s easy to see the appeal.
 You can practically look in any direction and see a product or service sold by a business.
-That’s a great sign for anyone looking for a degree with broad appeal.
+That’s a great sign for anyone looking for a degree that offers plenty of options.

-But business degrees aren’t just a default degree for directionless students; business degrees are launching pads for an incredible variety of opportunities.
-There’s a great variety of career opportunities out there for those with a business degree—in this article we’ll use job posting analysis software to highlight some of the job titles seeking applicants with a business degree.
-But before we get into that, let’s take a closer look at why a business degree may appeal to you.
+Business degrees are launching pads for an incredible variety of opportunities.
+In this article, we’ll use job posting analysis software to highlight some of the job titles seeking applicants with a business degree.
+But before we get into that, let’s take a closer look at why a business degree may be an appealing option.

 Why should I major in business?

 That’s a hard question to answer—everyone has their personal preferences and factors to weigh before deciding to pursue a degree, and while we can’t make that judgment for you, we can provide helpful information to consider.

 To start, you should know that business degree jobs are still growing.
 In fact, the Bureau of Labor Statistics (BLS) projects employment of business and financial occupations to grow eight percent from 2020 through 2030—that’s 750,800 new jobs!1